ashish-padakannaya/Meal-pattern-analysis/README.md

     python main.py

-The following outputs and folders are created
+  # Codebase and outputs

+ 1. Codebase - contains the entire codebase with cgm data, helper functions and config
-    Outputs - contains .csv files of feature matrices, PCA feature matrices, PCA eigenvectors and text file for PCA eigenvalues
+ 2. Outputs - contains .csv files of feature matrices, PCA feature matrices, PCA eigenvectors and text file for PCA eigenvalues
-    Plots - contains folders for the plots for each feature and PCA features
+ 3. Plots - contains folders for the plots for each feature and PCA features
+ 4. README.pdf - Quick start readme file.